yvh/docker-php-prod/README.md

-# Custom build of PHP for development.
+# Custom build of PHP for production.

 See repository on [Docker Hub](https://hub.docker.com/r/yannickvh/php-prod/)